pheryjs/phery/README.md

 ***
 #### $('element').callRemote()

 Trigger the AJAX call, takes no parameter.
 Only available for elements previously bound with the ajax events.
+Returns boolean

     $('a#id04').callRemote();

 ### Options and global and element events

-Global events will always trigger, and they first come empty, and do nothing.
+Global events will always trigger, and they first come empty and do nothing.
 It's mainly useful to show/hide loading screens, or update statuses

 ***